-Covalent bonds involve the sharing of electron pairs between atoms of similar electronegativity, unlike ionic bonds, which does the completing transfer of electrons form.
-Because of the similarity in electronegativity, neither atom can relieve the other of its outer-shell electrons, as the case in ionic bonding, instead, each atom's nucleus is electrically attracted to the mutually shared electron pair, and a bond results.
+Covalent bonds involve the sharing of electron pairs between atoms of similar electronegativity, unlike ionic bonds, where the completing transfer of electrons occurs.
+Because of the similarity in electronegativity, neither atom can relieve the other of its outer-shell electrons, as the case in ionic bonding.
+Instead, each atom's nucleus is electrically attracted to the mutually shared electron pair, and a bond results.